Injury Claim Forms

 What is the Injury Fund?

 The injury fund is an injury scheme and NOT an insurance scheme and does not seek to compensate fully for injury, rather to lessen the hardship to players and officials.
-The fund should supplement other schemes where applicable, i.e. Vhi, Quinn, etc.
+The fund should supplement other schemes where applicable, i.e. VHI, Irish Life etc.

 Who does the Injury Fund Cover?

-The Injury Fund covers those in the fund for injuries sustained in the following:
+The Injury Fund covers all playing members who sustain an injury in the following:

 a) an official competitive or challenge game

-It also applies to Club Officers, Team Mentors and Match Officials (Referees, Umpires and Lines-persons) if registered to the injury fund.
-All players must be registered to the fund.
+It also applies to Club Officers, Team Mentors and Match Officials (Referees, Umpires and Linespersons) if registered to the injury fund.

 How is the Injury Fund funded?